About The School of Continuing Education

 Textbooks, Supplies, and Materials

-For most non-computer classes, students will be notified of the need for texts, supplies, and other materials at the first class meeting.
+For most non-computer classes, students will be notified of the need for texts, supplies, and other materials on or before the first class meeting.
 Textbook selections are kept within a moderate price range, and the cost of supplies and materials for classes is based upon the size or complexity of the project chosen by the student.

 The appropriate text can be found by class number.
 Students are expected to purchase their computer books prior to the first day of class and to bring their books to each class meeting.